Small amounts

 But before everything else, it can be an AI-induced hallucination, mine.

-the expected death of user centered design alin buda
+the case against user centered design alin buda

 The case against user-centered design.